 Ziltoid The Omniscient (Title appears on release as: Devin Townsend Presents - Ziltoid The Omniscient)

 If the form in which the title appears on the release is considered to be important for identification, please list it in the Release Notes.

 3.2.1.
 If the release is an album with no obvious title, and there is no explicit evidence of it being untitled or given a title externally, use the artist's name as the title (in other words, assume it is eponymous or self-titled).

-3.2.2.
-If the release is a single or EP, and there are track titles, use the main track title as the title for the release.
-Do not add two or more track titles as the release title unless there is proof it was referred to on its release as this by the record label / artist.
+3.2.2.b.
+If the release is a 78, and there are track titles on each side of the record, use both track titles as the title for the release, separated by a slash.
+Do not use a single track title as the release title unless there is proof the record was referred to by a single title on its release by the record label / artist.